pulumi/docs/content/blog/how-to-build-globally-distributed-applications-with-azure-cosmos-db-and-pulumi/index.md

 const locations = new pulumi.Config().require("locations").split(",");
 ```

-### Build a region template
+### Build a Region Template

 We define a factory function to create the infrastructure in each location.
 Its signature is a bit unusual in that we return a function from another function.
 I'll explain the motivation in the next example.
 For now, it's important to understand the following:

-- We get a Cosmos account and a location as input arguments.
+- We get a Cosmos account and a location as input arguments
-- We create a Function App in the specified location with connection settings pointing to the local Cosmos DB replica.
+- We create a Function App in the specified location with connection settings pointing to the local Cosmos DB replica
-- We return the identifier of the Function App so that a Traffic Manager endpoint could point to it.
+- We return the identifier of the Function App so that a Traffic Manager endpoint could point to it

 Here is the function: